 Key to the mission is the Snoqualmie Valley Railroad.
-The railroad offers the public round-trip rides from Snoqualmie to North Bend, including Snoqualmie Falls, and is staffed entirely by volunteers.
+The railroad offers the public round-trip rides from Snoqualmie to North Bend, including the crest of Snoqualmie Falls, and is staffed entirely by volunteers.

-The Museum offers all of the training needed to work train crew as part of our Running Trades Program.
-Positions include switchman, car attendant, conductor, rear brakeman, fireman, and engineer.
+The Museum offers all of the training needed to participate on train crew as part of our Running Trades Program.
+Positions include switchman, car attendant, fireman, rear brakeman, conductor, and diesel engineer.

 About Northwest Railway Museum